thomasballinger/posts/2014-4-17-python-javascript.markdown

     keyword.

 [^object]: This is the biggest lie in the post.
 If you swallow it, you'll be
-    alright with the other ones in the post.
+    alright with the other ones.
     If this assertion offends you terrifically, you probably won't like this post.
     (or perhaps you'll enjoy nitpicking it :)
     If you can kind of see how that could be true, since most primitive types get automatically wrapped as their corresponding objects pretty seamlessly when you call methods on them, you might be able to keep reading.
-    Please also ignore null and undefined are also objects, whose existance makes really derails this post.
+    Please also ignore null and undefined are also objects, the existance of which really makes this assertion worse.
     If this is new and intriguing, I found [this](http://javascriptweblog.wordpress.com/2010/09/27/the-secret-life-of-javascript-primitives/) a good intro to JavaScript primitives.
     What I'll continue to call objects in this posts are really objects plus JavaScript primitives.